 Thinking of doing the subject?

-If you would like to discuss the projects in more detail, please organise to meet with the subject coordinator, Dr Matthew Digby (email@example.com).
+If you would like to discuss the projects in more detail, please contact the Subject Coordinator, Ute Roessner email@example.com.